NicholasStern/Dotua/docs/documentation.md

 ### Directory Structure

 Our project will adhere to the directory structure outlined in the [python-packaging documentation](https://python-packaging.readthedocs.io/en/latest/index.html).
-At a high level (with exact names subject to change), the project will have the following structure:
+At a high level, the project has the following structure:

 ```python
 Dotua/